brainhack-princeton/handbook/docs/contributing.rst

   :align: center
   :alt: decorative line

 5. Next, you will want to **render the handbook locally** so that you can get a sense of the impact of the changes you make on the website.
+Run the following command from your top-level handbook directory:

 .. code-block:: bash